ve-i-uj/shedu/README.md

 </details>
 <br/>

 Attention!
-The supervisor does not respond to the `GAME_IDLE_START=true` variable, this variable is reloaded for it in docker-compose.yml.
+The supervisor ignores the `GAME_IDLE_START=true` variable because this variable is overwrited in docker-compose.yml.
 Therefore, by the time you start the debug for the Supervisor from VSCode, the Supervisor will already be running.
 But with `DEBUG_SUPERVISOR=true` it is run via `debugpy`.
 And `debugpy` is already waiting for a connection from the VSCode debugger.
 Thus, breakpoints in `main.py` will not work (because at the time the debugger is connected, the application is already running), but you can set breakpoints in any other places, they will work there.

 ### Run all components under the debugger